Javanaut-community/design-patterns/docs/catalog/creational-patterns/builder-pattern.md

     ---

-    A private constructor, a private static instance variable, and a public static method that returns the single instance, creating it if necessary.
+    A separate Builder class with methods to set different properties and a build() method that constructs and returns the final object,

     [:octicons-arrow-right-24: Reference](#structure)